aimeeu/aimee-ukasick-resume/docs/tech_writing.rst

 The Reasons, or Why I Like Tech Writing
 =======================================
-Good documentation is key to an Open Source project's widespread adoption by both end-users and developers, yet creating documentation seems to be the last thing on the list, almost an afterthought in many cases.
+Good documentation is key to an open source project's widespread adoption by both end-users and developers, yet creating documentation seems to be the last thing on the list, almost an afterthought in many cases.
 As an end-user, I've been frustrated more than once by incomplete installation and user guides with higgledy-piggledy content.